Etta James: Illness and death

 James was hospitalized in January 2010 to treat an infection caused by MRSA, a bacterium resistant to many antibiotics.
-During her hospitalization, her son Donto revealed to the public that she had been previously diagnosed with Alzheimer's disease in 2008.
+During her hospitalization, her son Donto revealed to the public that, in 2008, she had been diagnosed with Alzheimer's disease.

-James was diagnosed with leukemia in early 2011.
-The illness became terminal, and her husband Artis Mills was appointed sole conservator of the James estate and to oversee her medical care.
-She died on January 20, 2012, five days before her 74th birthday, at Riverside Community Hospital in Riverside, California.
+In 2011, James was diagnosed with leukemia.
+Artis Mills was appointed sole conservator of the James estate and tasked with overseeing her medical care.
+She died on January 20, 2012, at age 73, at Riverside Community Hospital in Riverside, California.
 Her death came three days after that of Johnny Otis, the man who had discovered her in the 1950s.
 Thirty-six days after her death, her sideman Red Holloway also died.

-Her funeral was presided over by the Reverend Al Sharpton and took place in Gardena, California eight days after her death.
+Her funeral was presided over by the Reverend Al Sharpton and took place at Greater Bethany Community Church in Gardena, California, eight days after her death.
 Stevie Wonder and Christina Aguilera gave musical tributes.
 She was buried at Inglewood Park Cemetery in Los Angeles County, California.